blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

         <?php unset($post); ?>
     </table>

-Hopefully this should look somewhat simple.

 You might have noticed the use of an object called ``$this->Html``.
 This is an instance of the CakePHP :php:class:`HtmlHelper` class.
-CakePHP comes with a set of view helpers that make things like linking, form output, JavaScript and Ajax a snap.
+CakePHP comes with a set of view helpers that make things like linking, form output, JavaScript and AJAX a snap.
 You can learn more about how to use them in :doc:`/views/helpers`, but what's important to note here is that the ``link()`` method will generate an HTML link with the given title (the first parameter) and URL (the second parameter).

-When specifying URLs in Cake, it is recommended that you use the array format.
+When specifying URLs in CakePHP, it is recommended that you use the array format.
 This is explained in more detail in the section on Routes.
 Using the array format for URLs allows you to take advantage of CakePHP's reverse routing capabilities.
 You can also